farbodjs/MechaCar_Statistical_Analysis/README.md

-## Linear Regression to Predict MPG
+## Deliverable 1 - Linear Regression to Predict MPG
 ![image](https://user-images.githubusercontent.com/86033316/144937822-4d3a38f1-fc15-417b-b54d-210c9d4daa8f.png)

 ### - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?